 - As a result, the Properties window will appear.

 - Subsequently, insert your desired dataset range (A1:D17 here) in the ScrollArea text box.

-Thus, you have disabled scrolling outside your declared range.
+Thus, you have limited the scroll area in Excel by declaring the range.
 So, Excel will not scroll to infinity automatically and thus you will be able to scroll only between your declared range.

 So, in this article, I have shown you 2 easy fixes to scrolling too many rows in Excel.
 You can also download our free workbook to practice.
 I hope you find this article helpful and informative.
 If you have any further queries or recommendations, please feel free to comment here.